Last updated on May 12, 2022.

 There’s a huge difference between starting a cloud program and actually implementing it.
 As VITA assesses the cloud readiness of state departments, it’s bound to find what BlueCat has discovered in its own customer base:

-- Ad hoc, decentralized core network controls: Over time, the gradual accretion of users and functionality leaves network administrators presiding over a mess of customized, Rube Goldberg-style network infrastructure.
+• Ad hoc, decentralized core network controls: Over time, the gradual accretion of users and functionality leaves network administrators presiding over a mess of customized, Rube Goldberg-style network infrastructure.
 These network infrastructures aren’t set up to support the higher-level functions of the cloud – automation in particular.

-- Divided network responsibilities: Security is an essential part of any cloud strategy, and ideally it should be “baked in” from the start.
+• Divided network responsibilities: Security is an essential part of any cloud strategy, and ideally it should be baked in from the start.
 Unfortunately, miscommunication (or complete lack of communication) between the network and security teams often leads to missed opportunities to secure cloud migrations.

 An automation example

-Take automation for example.
+Take network automation, for example.
 If your DevOps team is developing an automation application, it will probably need to stand up and tear down IP space on a frequent basis.
 If you have a decentralized, manual DNS management system, the DevOps team is going to have to submit a ticket, wait for a human to process the request, and then make sure that the task was performed correctly before proceeding.
 That usually takes weeks.

 Contrast this with a centralized, automated DNS infrastructure powered by BlueCat’s Adaptive DNS solutions.
 With a self-service provisioning feature, DevOps teams and the applications they run can provision (and tear down) IP space in seconds, all without the need for human intervention.
 That makes the DevOps team and their applications far more efficient, and realizes the true value of the cloud.

-Getting started
+Getting started with Virginia’s cloud migration

-As VITA and its customers within the State of Virginia prepare to make this momentous move into cloud, they would do well to focus on the context of that move.
+As VITA and its customers within the Commonwealth of Virginia prepare to make this momentous move into cloud, they would do well to focus on the context of that move.
 Simply adding a cloud capability and calling it a day isn’t enough – the network infrastructure has to be formed around the cloud’s operational and technical requirements.

 Are you a Virginia state agency getting ready to move to the cloud?
 VITA already uses BlueCat to centrally manage its core DNS infrastructure and automate standard tasks.
 It makes sense to start talking about the extension of these capabilities now, before the demands of the cloud begin to take shape.
 We’d be happy to discuss the cloud aspect of DNS and offer some advice on best practices we’ve learned in the government sector and beyond.
 Contact us to learn more.